 11. Licking

-Licking is one of the usual bearded dragon behavior as he tries to know the surroundings or taste something different.
+Licking is one of the usual bearded dragon behaviors as they try to get to know their surroundings or taste something different.

-When Jacobson’s organ on his mouth licks and retracts, he tastes and detects the scent of that object.
+When Jacobson’s organ in his mouth licks and retracts, they taste and detect the scent of that object.

 Some people notice that subordinate beardies may lick their dominance (called subordinate lick) as an indication of submissiveness.